-If you’re taking the GMAT Online exam, then the following five tips will help you overcome some of the drawbacks of using the digital whiteboard:
+If you’re taking the GMAT Online exam, then the following five tips will help you use the digital whiteboard:

 1. Use the biggest computer setup that you can